DHYEY3559/LLM-Deployer/README.md

 It contains the source code for an automated application that can:
 1. Receive a project brief via a secure API endpoint.
-2. Use an LLM (OpenAI's GPT-4) to generate web application code.
+2. Use an LLM to generate web application code.
 3. Automatically create a GitHub repository, add an MIT License, and push the generated code.
 4. Enable GitHub Pages for deployment.
 5. Notify an evaluation server once the deployment is complete.